);

-Greatest Sunderland Players Ever | Top 10 Legends
+10 Greatest Sunderland Players Ever | The Black Cats’ Legends

 Sunderland football club have had some great footballers playing for them over the years.
 These players contributed to Sunderland’s legacy and left an everlasting mark on the club.
-In this article, we will have look at some of the greatest Sunderland players ever.
+In this article, we will have a look at some of the greatest Sunderland players ever.

 Based on consistency, longevity, success, impact, loyalty and dedication, here are the 10 greatest Sunderland players ever.